Strikeiron: History

 The company was based in Research Triangle Park, N.C.
-It was founded by Bob Brauer (founder of DataFlux), Richard Holcomb (co-founder of HAHT Software and Q+E Software), and Robert Dale in 2003.
+It was founded by Bob Brauer.

-The early vision of the company was to provide products that would help programmers and analysts to find web services.
+The early vision of the company was to provide products that would help programmers and business analysts to find Web services (similarly known today as Cloud APIs).
 During the company's initial launch, StrikeIron offered its first product, the Web Services Analyzer.
 This software product was developed to provide fast analysis and understanding of web service offerings.
-The Analyzer located and generated graphically the data requirements, functionality and applicability for web services.
+The Analyzer located and generated graphically the data requirements, functionality and applicability for web services by analyzing and dynamically invoking them over the Web.

-In 2004, the company decided to focus on developing a Web service delivery platform and started writing Web services of its own, resulting in the launch of an address verification Web service.

 In 2005, StrikeIron rolled out the Web Services Marketplace, the world's largest online marketplace dedicated to commercial Web services.
 The Web Services Marketplace brought together a community of providers and users to buy and sell Web services subscriptions.
 StrikeIron also released a desktop-based premium version of the Analyzer that allowed users to easily browse through both internal and external directories.
 It included direct access to the StrikeIron Web Services Marketplace.
-Users could quickly and easily understand the data structures, data requirements, behavior and results of a Web service and select the right Web service for their needs without any programming or any additional software.
-The Web Services Marketplace greatly simplified the selling and buying of Web services for a broad audience of providers and users.

 Later in 2005, StrikeIron released more of its own Web services like sales tax and SMS solutions.
 The product portfolio continued to grow in 2006 with the addition of email verification, zip code information, and financial data services.

-In 2006, Gartner named StrikeIron a "Cool Vendor" in B2B Integration.
-Forrester Research also named StrikeIron as a "Hot Company to Watch."

-In 2009, StrikeIron narrowed product portfolio to data quality and data communication solutions.
-The company was selected as one of AlwaysOn's Global 250 Top Private Companies.

-Today, StrikeIron remains the leader in Data-as-a-Service.
-It was the first DaaS company in the Cloud.

 In 2012, StrikeIron won the "Cloud Computing Company of the Year" award, along with an award for best cloud infrastructure, at the inaugural Cloud Awards program.